![CDATA[ [if IE 9] ]]>

 If an accident occurs and a person is injured, determine if the person needs immediate medical attention.
 This will depend on how serious the injury is or it appears to be: Is it life threatening (very serious) or non-life threatening (less serious or minor)?When the Injury is Life ThreateningCall 911.
 Also call the injured person's emergency contact.
 Do not move the person unless he or she is in immediate danger of further injury.
-Cover the person and arrange for someone to meet the paramedics and bring them to the injured person.Note: If a serious injury, serious illness, or death of an employee occurs in a place of employment or in connection with any employment, California requires the employer to report immediately (within eight hours) to the nearest District Office of the Division of Occupational Safety and Health (Cal/OSHA); see
+Cover the person and arrange for someone to meet the paramedics and bring them to the injured person.Note: If a serious injury, serious illness, hospitalization or death of an employee occurs in a place of employment or in connection with any employment, regardless of whether the accident occurs during business or non-business hours, California requires the employer to report immediately (within 8 hours) to the nearest District Office of the Division of Occupational Safety and Health (Cal/OSHA); see

 Reporting Work-Connected Injuries.
 Notify the

-Insurance Department of the archdiocese.Each location should have persons who are trained in emergency
+Insurance Department of the archdiocese immediately as well.Each location should have persons who are trained in emergency

 first aid procedures.When the Injury is Not Life ThreateningAdminister minor first aid and then make the person comfortable.